ablanquart/admuffs/README.md

 [ANAVI Infrared pHAT](https://anavi.technology/).
 Written in portable C++17.

-It watches an audio signal for ad breaks, and when it decides a commercial is airing it mutes the TV — over the TV's LAN API when one is reachable, and over infrared (via the ANAVI pHAT) as a universal fallback.
-When the program resumes, it unmutes.
+It watches an audio signal for ad breaks, and when it decides a commercial is airing it drops the TV volume considerably — over the TV's LAN API when one is reachable, and over infrared (via the ANAVI pHAT) as a universal fallback.
+When the program resumes, it unmutes or returns to the previous volume setting.
+It can also perform audio normalization (hold the TV volume at a set volume regardless of ads or room noise.

 ## How detection works